kimhuanle/ECE387-Buzzer-Wire/README.md

 * In state ```LOST```, I print the losing message on the LCD, and play the loss melody on the piezo buzzer.
 * To achieve the accuracy of the timer and to run multiple functions concurrently, I have to use the ```millis()``` function instead of the ```delay()``` function.

+##  Process
+* Though this project took me only 1 week to complete, it requires a long and cumbersome process of problem solving.
+* First, I had to figure out how to detect the wire touch during the game, and to start and stop the timer.
+For this, I recalled researching about the switch and decided to emulate the pushbutton behavior on the 3 wires.
+I connected the start wire, the stop wire, and the maze wire such that they simulate one end of a pushbutton that is pulled down though a 10kΩ resistor and connected the wire ring to 5V VCC.
+* The second problem that I had to solve involved displaying a timer on the 4-digit-7-segment display.
+To tackle this, I did some research on how the digits are selected and how to turn on each segment of the 7 segments.
+I created 3 functions to properly display a 4 digit number to the display.
+The first one will take in a number from 0 to 9 to display a digit.
+The second one takes in a number from 1 to 4 to select the placement of the digit being displayed.
+The third one takes in a number and display the last 4 digits of that number by cycling through them and select the corresponding placement and displaying the corresponding digit.
+* The I2C LCD is another problem that I had to solve.
+This was fairly easy as I only needed to include an already written library from the Arduino forum.
+* I also had to create 2 functions to detect the maze wire touch during the game as well as the wire touch to start and stop the game.
+* For the buzzer, I simply had to use the tone and find 2 melodies for the win and loss state of the game.
+* Another important part of the project was the finite state machine.
+For that, I chose the polling method to check for inputs and determine which state the game is in.
+The finite state machine is fairly simple.
+The game starts with the INIT state, then moves on to the GAME state.
+During the GAME state, I constantly check if the stop wire is touched to switch to the WIN state or if the number of hearts has reached 0 to switch to the LOSS state.
+The WIN and LOSS state call different functions to display different visuals to the LCD and the 4-digit-7-segment display, and play the corresponding melody.
+* The trickiest part of all is to use the ```millis()``` function to keep track of the timer, display to the LCD and the 4-digit-7-segment-display, and play the melody concurrently.

 ## Diagram
+Below is the wiring diagram of the whole game

 ![diagram](https://user-images.githubusercontent.com/48562065/168403196-9660c052-754b-4176-97f7-b7a528960991.png)
 - The button on the right represents when the ring touches the wire maze
 - The button in the middle represents whne the ring touches the start wire